Airbandung/malaysia-tech-jobs-data-pipeline/README.md

 1. Fork the repo and create a branch
 2. Add tests for new behavior
 3. Open a PR with a clear description

+## Project Background
+This project was developed as a personal learning project to strengthen practical data engineering skills and apply concepts learned through coursework and self-study.

 ## License
 MIT